bcomnes/deploy-to-neocities/README.md

 Efficiently deploy a website to [Neocities][nc] using [Github actions](https://github.com/features/actions).
 Uses content aware diffing to only update files that changed.

+Alternatively, you can use the bin helper in [async-neocities](https://github.com/bcomnes/async-neocities) to deploy to neocities locally from your own machine as well as in CI.

 ## Usage

 ```yaml